adidottxt/re.are.na/README.md

   - `source venv/bin/activate` to activate the virtual environment.
   - `make install` to install the application.

 ### How to run the web app
-1. `make flask` to run the back-end / Flask server.
+1. `make server` to run the back-end / Flask server.
-2. `make react` (in a separate terminal window) to run the front-end / React portion of this application.
+2. `make client` (in a separate terminal window) to run the front-end / React portion of this application.

 ### How to run the (unsecure) email service
 1. Assuming you would like to schedule a job where you get three blocks